-The evaluation report and recommendations to the CTC were presented by the CTC Evaluation Subcommittee at the June 10, 2024 TDCB meeting.
+The evaluation report and recommendations to the CTC will be presented by the CTC Evaluation Subcommittee at the June 2, 2025 TDCB meeting.
 The final workbook with the recommendations/commendations were transmitted to the Florida Commission for the Transportation Disadvantaged and the Sumter County CTC by MPO staff.
 The CTC will forward a status report to the TDCB within 30 working days.